waseem-medhat/blog/content/posts/reflecting-on-my-web-dev-journey.md

 ## Final Notes

 So that was my ramble.
 Probably my longest article yet.
-But I am glad that I was able to contemplate and clarify my progression in web development, even though the are probably some missing details here and there.
-I feel really lucky and privileged to discover and enjoy development as a hobby, a craft, and a career.
+But I am glad that I was able to recap and contemplate my progression in web development, even though there are probably some missing details here and there.
+I feel really lucky and privileged to discover and enjoy development as a hobby, a craft, and a career, and I look forward to the future and what I will build for people and companies with software.

 Thank you for reading!